vippsas/shopware-plugin/docs/configure.md

 ![Plugin available](./images/installation/plugin_available.png)

 Click *install* and wait for the page to refresh.
-When it's done click the active slider.
+When it's done, click the active slider.

 ![Plugin activate](./images/installation/plugin_activate.png)